Jojit-Thomas/easynum/README.md

 ## Access

-To use NumFormatr, visit the following link: [NumFormatr](https://jojit.in/NumFormatr).
+To use EasyNum, visit the following link: [EasyNum](https://jojit.in/EasyNum).

 ## Technologies